Bubbles in Acrylic Nails?

 Acrylic nails is our business!
 We could go in depth and talk about molecular structure and give you an eBook about why air bubbles are in the acrylics you just applied to a customer…or… instead we can keep this simple!
-First I have a simplified list of what cause bubbles in acrylic nails.
-Second, is a list of simple ideas on how you can reduce the bubbles!
-Last, if you want more details leave a comment and ask me!
-I would be more than happy to answer any of your questions!
+First is a simplified list of what cause bubbles in acrylic nails; second is a list of simple ideas on how you can reduce the bubbles!
+Last, if you want more details leave a comment and ask us!
+We would be more than happy to answer any of your questions!

 Bubbles in acrylics are most commonly caused by:

 - Using too much powder and/or not enough liquid.

 - Air gets trapped and the liquid dries before the bubbles have a chance to escape (most common in fast setting liquids or warmer climates.)